 Who’s making OLED TVs?

 LG’s Signature series of TVs features this kind of pixel-perfect screen technology, as well as improved 4K resolution, which makes video four times sharper than full HD.

-LG is also making it’s headline-grabbing W7 Wallpaper TV.
-At just a few millimetres thin, with no wall mount gap and art mode, this TV is the thinnest on the market, and it turns your TV into a work of art.
+LG is also making it’s headline-grabbing GX OLED TV.
+At just a few millimetres thin, with no wall mount gap and art mode, this TV is one of the thinnest on the market, and it turns your TV into a work of art.